The location of the mass center and the principal inertia axes are determined by the distribution of mass

 property.
 It becomes a characteristic of the part when an axis of rotation is defined.
 Balance correction

-is a means to alter the mass properties to improve the alignment of the axis of rotation with the mass
+is used both to alter the mass properties and to improve the alignment of the axis of rotation with the mass

 terminology.
-This section discusses unbalance as a mass property.
+Also, this section discusses unbalance as a mass property and its types.

 A condition of static unbalance exists when the mass center does not lie on the axis of rotation.
 Static

 unbalance is also known as Force Unbalance.
-As defined, static unbalance is an ideal condition, it has the
+Basically, static unbalance is an ideal condition, it has the

 additional condition that the axis of rotation be parallel to the central principal axis – no couple